Primary

 Using dumbbells instead of a barbell allows for neutral or semi-neutral grip positions, further reducing shoulder stress.
 Each arm works independently, preventing strength imbalances and allowing natural movement paths.

-Want Dumbbell Floor Press in your program?
+See where Dumbbell Floor Press fits in your weekly plan

 Lie on floor holding dumbbells over chest.